rodrigoangulo/rodrigoangulo.github.io/index.md

-# My perosnal webpage
+# My personal webpage

-This is my personal webpage for the data science
+This is my personal webpage for showcasing projects.